UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

 **Wide**

-We are used to seeing the cereal data in a wide format, where there is a column for each measurement.
-We’ve already experienced that not all wide dataframes are tidy
+We are used to seeing the cereal data in a wide format, where there is a column for each measured variable (e.g., calories, protein, sugar).
+We’ve already experienced that not all wide dataframes are tidy.

 <center>